Activities and Programs

 Dokusan/Private Instruction

-Dokusan is a private meeting with Sensei Henderson to discuss spiritual practice.
+Dokusan is a private meeting with Roshi Henderson to discuss spiritual practice.
 It is only for his students.
-Dokusan is offered twice a week Tuesday morning and Thursday evening sittings.During sesshins, dokusan is offered three times a day.
-Non-students may also attend dokusan during sesshin.
+Dokusan is offered two or three times a week (check the calendar for specific days and times).
 Private Instruction, for non-student members and trial members, is offered after dokusan.
-[Top]

 Outreach Activities